firatcetiner/list_tile_switch/CONTRIBUTION.md

 Contribute
 ----------

-We really appreciate contributions via GitHub pull requests.
-To contribute take the following steps:

  * Make sure you are up to date with the latest code on the master:
    * `git fetch upstream`
    * `git checkout upstream/develop -b <name_of_your_branch>`